jassol/AsyncAlgos2004Cohort/Wednesday.md

 This problem was inspired by this LeetCode problem: https://leetcode.com/problems/palindrome-linked-list/

-If you want to read about the O(n) time and O(1) space solution: https://www.geeksforgeeks.org/function-to-check-if-a-singly-linked-list-is-palindrome/#:~:text=The%20time%20complexity%20of%20the%20above%20method%20is%20O(n).&text=This%20method%20takes%20O(n,half%20of%20the%20linked%20list.
+If you want to read about the O(n) time and O(1) space solution (written in Java, C & C#): https://www.geeksforgeeks.org/function-to-check-if-a-singly-linked-list-is-palindrome/